- 10 Days

 France has 3427km of coastline, handsomely spread along the Atlantic and the Mediterranean, and a trip from coast to coast uncovers a wealth of dramatically contrasting seascapes, port cities and quaint coastal villages.

 Step off the boat in Calais and be seduced by cliffs, sand dunes and windy beaches on the spectacular Côte d'Opale.
-Speed southwest, taking in a fish lunch in Dieppe, a sensational cathedral visit in Rouen or a picturesque cliffside picnic in Étretat en route to your overnight stop: your choice of the pretty Normandy seaside resorts of Honfleur, Deauville or Trouville-sur-Mer.
+Speed southwest, taking in a fish lunch in Dieppe, a sensational cathedral visit in Rouen or a picturesque cliffside picnic in Étretat en route to your overnight stop: your choice of the pretty Normandy seaside resorts of Honfleur, Trouville-sur-Mer or Deauville.
 Spend two days here: a boat trip beneath the breathtaking Pont de Normandie, shopping for fresh fish and seafood at Trouville-sur-Mer's waterfront fishmonger, and hobnobbing with Parisians on Deauville's chic star-studded boardwalk are essentials.

 Devote day three to Normandy's D-Day landing beaches.
 Start with Le Mémorial – Un Musée pour la Paix in Caen, the best single museum devoted to the Battle of Normandy, then follow a westward arc along the beach-laced coast, taking in the caisson-strewn sands at Arromanches-les-Bains, gun installations at Longues-sur-Mer and the now-serene 7km-long stretch of 'bloody Omaha'.
 Come dusk, rejuvenate spent emotions over fresh scallops and calvados (apple-flavoured brandy).
 Or, if art is more your cup of tea, skip the beaches and go for the stunning representation of 11th-century warfare embroidered across 70m of tapestry in Bayeux.